Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

 \subsection{Bounded Suboptimality}

-If we have privileged access to the transfer budget, we can devise a better algorithm than GTTL, since GTTL can be viewed as decision-making based on a 1-step greedy policy.
-This motivates us to introduce the \textit{Coarse-to-fine Temporal Transfer Learning (CTTL)}, a structured and sequential way of transferring.
-The algorithm systematically selects steps that span the task range uniformly for a given set number of source tasks.
-Initiation occurs with the coarser tasks, progressively narrowing down to the finer ones.
-For example, given the budget of source tasks of $7$ and a hold duration range from $1$ to $40$, the training begins with a hold duration of $37.14$ and subsequently transitions to $31.43$, $25.71$, $20$, $14.29$, $8.57$, and then $2.86$, mirroring a diminishing granularity (\Cref{fig:area-fill-new-ctl}).
+\jhedit{If the transfer budget is known in advance, a more structured algorithm than GTTL can be designed.
+This motivates our introduction of \emph{Coarse-to-fine Temporal Transfer Learning (CTTL)}, which selects source tasks uniformly across the hold-duration range.
+CTTL begins with coarser tasks and progressively transitions to finer ones.
+For example, with a budget of $7$ source tasks and a hold-duration range from $1$ to $40$, training might begin with a hold duration of approximately $37.14$, then proceed to $31.43$, $25.71$, $20$, $14.29$, $8.57$, and finally $2.86$, reflecting a diminishing granularity (see Figure~\ref{fig:area-fill-new-ctl}).}

-The inherent advantage of starting with coarser tasks is their limited effective horizon, simplifying their resolution.
-Consequently, they often pose fewer challenges compared to their finer counterparts.
-Moreover, existing literature suggests that a coarse-to-fine temporal transfer learning approach can be advantageous, particularly when adapting a pre-trained policy from a coarser to a finer task \cite{wei_coarse--fine_2018, wang_coarse--fine_2023}.
+\jhedit{The advantage of starting with coarser tasks lies in their limited effective horizon, making them easier to solve.
+Prior work suggests that a coarse-to-fine transfer learning approach is beneficial when adapting a pre-trained policy from a coarser to a finer task \cite{wei_coarse--fine_2018, wang_coarse--fine_2023}.}

 \Cref{lemma:optimality-ctl} states the optimality of the CTTL algorithm, which selects its subsequent transfer task contingent on the allocated transfer budget $K$.
-Algorithm~\ref{alg:cttl} establishes a structured, sequential framework for transitioning from coarser to finer tasks across specified iterations.
-Given a range of hold durations and a budget $K$, it begins with a coarser task and gradually advances to finer tasks, ensuring that each iteration spans the task range uniformly.

-\begin{lemma}[Optimality of Coarse-to-fine Temporal Transfer Learning] Coarse-to-fine Temporal Transfer Learning (CTTL) algorithm optimizes maximizing the cumulative area under the performance function given the transfer budget of $K$ under assumptions \ref{assume:constant-upperbound-j}, \ref{assume:linear-transfer}, \ref{assume:same-transfer-slope}, and \ref{assume:upperbound-J}.
-Initiated from the coarsest task with the hold duration of $(\delta_\text{max}-\frac{\delta_\text{max}-\delta_\text{min}}{2K})$, CTTL progressively transitions to finer tasks, each marked by an equidistant progression of $(\frac{\delta_\text{max}-\delta_\text{min}}{K})$.
-The optimal estimated performance of CTTL after $K$ iterations is written as follows:
+\begin{lemma}[Optimality of Coarse-to-fine Temporal Transfer Learning] \jhedit{Coarse-to-fine Temporal Transfer Learning (CTTL) algorithm establishes the optimality under Assumptions~\ref{assume:constant-upperbound-j}--\ref{assume:upperbound-J}.
+Starting from the coarsest task with hold duration $(\delta_\text{max}-\frac{\delta_\text{max}-\delta_\text{min}}{2K})$, CTTL transitions to finer tasks with uniform spacing of $\frac{\delta_\text{max}-\delta_\text{min}}{K}$.
+The optimal estimated performance after $K$ iterations is given by:}